MicrosoftDocs/customer-insights/topics/developers/quick-starts/1_view-signals.md

 # View signals

 Product Insights enables business to send data from a variety of sources such as products, websites, and mobile applications.
 This continuous flow of data is referred to as *signals*.
-A project typically has multiple signals flowing in.
-A user who has permission can view and explore the signals.
+[JH please explain this or remove] A project typically has multiple signals flowing in.

 In this section, you will learn how to find and explore signals sent to a sample project named Fabrikam Go.

 1. Log in.
 Refer to [the instructions](what-is) if necessary.
 2. Select the **Product Summary** team on the left pane of the landing page.
 3. Select **Fabrikam Automobiles** from the list of **Product Summary** team's projects,
 4. Select the **vehicle_drive_end** signal.
-5. You can see details of the **vehicle_drive_end** signal, including all the properties that are sent as part of this signal.
+You can see details of the **vehicle_drive_end** signal, including all the properties that are sent as part of this signal.
-6. Select **Explore** in the top right corner to start exploring this signal.
+5. Select **Explore** in the top right corner to start exploring [JH what is exploring] this signal.

 > [!VIDEO https://ariamediahost.blob.core.windows.net/media/videos/ProductInsights/ViewSignals_tutorial.mp4]